Hilary Curtis: Introduction (2013)

 Hilary is introduced as the new assistant to Cane Ashby (Daniel Goddard), then the CEO of Chancellor Industries.
 Though Hilary flies under the radar upon her introduction, Hilary comes to town looking for "vengeance."
 Hilary's schemes put further strain on Cane and Lily's marriage as her arrival comes at a time when the couple is already on shaky ground.

-In October 2013, then head writer Shelly Altman revealed plans to expand the character and have her branch out on canvas.
-But first, Hilary must make peace with "the truth of what really happened with her mother" before she can "see things differently."
-Hilary struggles to accept that her mother was responsible for her own death and she needs someone to blame.
-The realization is what allows for the writers to move Hilary beyond her dangerous schemes.
+In October 2013, then-head writer Shelly Altman revealed plans to expand the character and have her branch out on canvas.
+But first, Hilary must make peace with "the truth of what happened with her mother" before she can "see things differently."
+Hilary struggles to accept that her mother was responsible for her death and she needs someone to blame.
+The realization is what allows the writers to move Hilary beyond her dangerous schemes.
 According to Mishael Morgan, Hilary is in the process of "identifying who she is" when she finds a friend in Jack Abbott.
 Hilary is quite surprised by Jack's kindness because it is the last thing she expects.
 Thanks to Jack, Hilary comes to understand that she has to "make amends."
 Though Neil forgives her, it is Jack's "support" that is a "real turning point" for Hilary.
-Morgan insisted that Hilary is sincere in her change of heart.
+Morgan insisted that Hilary was sincere in her change of heart.

 Relationships

 Morgan revealed in an interview that Hilary's romantic future was uncertain when she made her debut However, Hilary's most significant romance proved to be her forbidden relationship with then stepson Devon Hamilton, portrayed by Bryton James.
 Morgan revealed that she suggested the pairing because she always felt a connection between the characters.
 According to Morgan, Hilary brings nothing but trouble to Devon's life.
 Devon can see beyond Hilary's "vindictive nature" and offers that "unspoken acceptance" that she craves.
 Devon and Hilary face several small obstacles early on including their mutual denial, Hilary's kiss with Jack and Devon's brief romance with gold digging supermodel Esmeralda (Briana Nicole Henry).
-The two also face major obstacles one of which is Hilary avoiding Devon due to his recent billion dollar inheritance.
+The two also face major obstacles one of which is Hilary avoiding Devon due to his recent billion-dollar inheritance.
 While Devon's money "adds to the attraction," the reformed Hilary is focused on "doing the right things" and Hilary's interest in Devon would appear suspicious.
 Later, Hilary's brief romance and sudden marriage to Neil presents yet another major obstacle.
 Head writer Shelly Altman described Neil as the duo's most "surprising obstacle."
 In addition, Lily's refusal to accept Hilary at all made for "a great big mess, with much story opportunity" according to Jean Passanante.
-Hilary marries Devon in August 2015 with their wedding airing over the course of 4 episodes.
+Hilary marries Devon in August 2015 with their wedding airing throughout 4 episodes.